Choosing Credit Cards to Keep, Cut Up or Cancel

 - Online purchases require a credit card

-Of course, the other thing to keep in mind is the credit repair services is used to provide assistance for all debts; today it is usually just credit card debt.
+Of course, the other thing to keep in mind is the credit restoration is used to provide assistance for all debts; today it is usually just credit card debt.
 They were known then as consumer counseling agencies and helped consumers work through their debts on a monthly payment plan they could afford.
 While that part of the service hasn’t changed, the type of debts they handle has dramatically changed.

 For those who are in financial trouble, the first thing you want to do in order to find out the secret behind “how to fix my credit” is to look in your wallet and see how many credit cards you have.
 How do you decide which ones to keep and which ones to get rid of?
 Consider the following:

 - What is the interest rate?